 Family Friendly Museums

-Head over to the Lady Bird Johnson Wildflower Center at The University of Texas at Austin to explore the beautiful botanic garden featuring various native plants.
-They have programs for adults and the youth to learn about the conservation of nature and experience the beauty of the outdoors.
+Head over to the Lady Bird Johnson Wildflower Center, designated as the state botanic garden and arboretum of Texas, to explore the beautiful gardens featuring various native plants.
+They have programs for adults and youth to learn about the conservation of nature and experience the beauty of the outdoors.

-Located in northeast Austin, Pioneer Farms six historic areas to explore, from the 1840s through the 1890s.
-Take the kids back in time at four different farmsteads, a Tonkawa Indian Encampment, a rural village and more.
+Located in northeast Austin, Pioneer Farms offers six historic areas to explore, from the 1840s through the 1890s.
+Take the kids back in time to four different farmsteads, a Tonkawa Indian Encampment, a rural village and more.

 The Bullock Texas State History Museum features three floors of engaging exhibits that tell the story of Texas.
 Here, you can catch an IMAX film, or tour the exhibits and grab a Texas-themed souvenir at the gift shop to remember it by.